Brilliant online store idea and mad digital marketing skills?

 The key points to know about this business model are the following:

-- Dropshipping is an easy way to set up an eCommerce business for people with digital marketing skills and little financial capabilities.
+- Using Shopify for dropshipping is an easy way to set up an eCommerce business for people with digital marketing skills and little financial capabilities.

 - The business model relies on targeted advertising aimed at impulse buyers.